A Taste of The Camino – Pyrenees

 As mentioned, accommodation can vary from place to place.

-- Hotel is Bayonne (which we can book for you), will be approximately €60
+- Hotel is Bayonne, will be approximate €60

 - Bunkhouse – from €5 – €12 per person (told you it was cheap!).

 - Single Room – from €60

 - Double Room – from €40 (for the room)